NatanshK/IGEM-IITR-Drylab/README.md

 ### MODEL TRAINING
 #### EFFICIENTNET
-EfficientNet was trained on the augmented and cleaned dataset.
+EfficientNet_b0 was trained on the augmented and cleaned dataset.

 **Training Code**:
 ```python